 The original XBox doesn’t have quite as many cult classics as the PS2 and Gamecube, but there are still some gems and oddities in the library that collectors do their best to snatch up.
-Much like Gamecube games on the Wii, many of the games listed below still benefit greatly from being backwards-compatible on the XBox 360.
+Much like Gamecube games on the Wii, many of the games listed below still benefit greatly from being backward-compatible on newer Xbox hardware.

-In stark contrast to the Cheapest Games series, this Rare & Valuable series by JJ Hendricks and I will round up the rarest and most valuable games for a given console or handheld so you’ll know what to look for whether you are buying or selling.
-JJ owns the video game pricing website, VideoGamePriceCharts.com and writes a Video Game Pricing Blog which analyzes video game prices, pricing trends, and charts historic video game prices.
-He used his pricing statistics to find both the average selling price and the highest selling price for each game over the last three months.
+In stark contrast to the Cheapest Games series, this Rare & Valuable series takes a look at the most in-demand and expensive games for a console..
 Below you will see two prices beside each title.
-The first is the average daily selling price, which is typically the going rate for the game by itself.
-The second price is the highest price in the past three months which is usually the price for the new/sealed game.
-The list is ordered by the balance of the two prices.
+The first is the average daily selling price, which is typically the going rate for either a loose disc or a game in a case but without a manual.
+The second price is the highest price in the past three months which is usually the price for a gem mint copy (sealed values are then listed separately).
+The list is ordered by the balance of the two primary prices.

 Treasured Standard USA Releases